programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Using Mock-ups to Plan a Scene or Game

 In Part 1 it was explained that scenes have a camera, light(s) and models and that the positions of these in 3D space are specified in the code.
 If you do not remember the 3 (x, y and z) axes (the red, green and blue arrows) in the [three.js editor](https://threejs.org/editor/), you may want to reopen it, or examine Figures 5-10 in Part 1.
 Part 1 utilised one model.
 With multiple models it is useful to draft out where components such as the camera, lights and models will be placed.
 You can do this with pen and paper and using grid or dotted paper can be useful.
-Additionally, you can mock-up views using whatever vector graphics software you are familar with to create figures (Inkscape, Affinity Designer, Adobe Illustrator, Canva, or Powerpoint).
+Additionally, you can mock-up views using whatever vector graphics software you are familiar with to create figures (Inkscape, Affinity Designer, Adobe Illustrator, Canva, or Powerpoint).

 When designing your own interactive scenes or games, draw the three different 2D views, the "front-view", "side-on view" and "birds-eye view".
 Figure 3 shows mock-up views for the game version of the scene that will be created in the second part of this lesson.
 Note that in the mock-ups that the scene x, y and z axes are clearly identified with their positive and negative directions indicated.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="Scene mock-ups in z, x and y views." caption="Figure 3.
 Affinity Designer versions of the hand-drawn sketches for planning the game.
 Mock-ups of all 3 views are done, with rough coordinates and spacing for the scene assets (here the camera, light, the map, information panels and a key panel featuring 9 spheres, the jar/site positions, and the area in which the jars will randomly start in the game).
 Coordinates are x, y, z.
 Note that the light is off the scale in the y axis." %}

 Mock-ups are good for identifying what assets (models and textures) you will need.
 Part 1 used 1 model which featured a geographical map and 29 jars, but in this lesson the components of that model will be imported separately.
 For simplicity the lesson will only use 6 jar models but the other 23 can be added at the end if you wish.
-The scene will also need 3 panels that show instructions, references and information on the jars.
+The scene will also need 3 panels that show instructions, references and information about the jars.
 Nine spheres will be added to the panel on the right to form part of the colour key used for identifying how the jars were made by the potters.
 The middle gallery panel will provide instructions or information on the selected jar, so it will change depending on what jar is selected.
 Thus, there will actually be another 6 panels created but not initially visible.

 In the scene the jars will be placed on the map at the location in Papua New Guinea where they were made (this is indicated by the 'sites' in Figure 3).
 In the game the jars will start in an area above the map and the sites of construction will be indicated on the map by 6 [tori](https://en.wikipedia.org/wiki/Torus) (the geometric shapes commonly known as donuts).
 Tori (the plural of 'torus') can be harder for game users to select than discs, but many Papua New Guinea communities use tori made of leaves to hold the vessels as they are being made.
 The Agarabi speaking potter Uneri Ankimpa can be seen using a torus-shaped kawe'aron [here](https://ars.els-cdn.com/content/image/1-s2.0-S0278416522000873-gr4_lrg.jpg) (image from Hardy et al 2023).

 In the mock-ups, the x, y and z co-ordinates are given for the different components and rough measurements of distances between objects and their proportions.
 Planning a scene will help you identify where the same value is used repeatedly, such as the x and z positions of the key spheres.
 Variables can be used for these values, so that it is easier to alter all instances together.

-Planning out a scene will also help ensure instances where measurements are dependent on other measurements are identified.
-An example of this is in the first mock-up of Figure 3, where the height of the galleries is dependent on the height of the map, because they need to be above the map.
-A variable 'desk' can be created for the map height and a variable 'gheight' for the gallery height that is dependent on the desk variable (i.e. equal to desk + 0.55).
+Planning out a scene can also help you identify where measurements depend on one another.
+An example of this is in the first mock-up of Figure 3, the height of the galleries is dependent on the height of the map, because they need to be above the map.
+To manage this, you can define variables to represent these relationships.
+For instance, you might create a variable called `desk` to represent the height of the map, and another variable called `gheight` for the height of the galleries, defined in relation to it (for example, `gheight = desk + 0.55`).

 The placement of the map at this y value was because the site was designed to be able to be viewed in VR.
 0.8m is a comfortable height for a standing person to look down onto a map and be able to place objects onto it.
 Three.js uses metres as the measurement unit, although this is only important if you plan to have your site viewable in virtual reality (VR).